William Sparkes, Sgt 240, 1/7th Battalion, Cheshire Regiment

 On the evening of 8th August, the Battalion arrived off the coast of Gallipoli and the following day landed at “C” Beach, Suvla Bay.
 Having landed, they came under shell fire at about 8.30am and so moved north along the edge of the bay; they then received orders to attack in the direction of a dip in the hills behind Anafarta Saghir.

 At 8am on 10th August the Battalion was ordered to attack Hill 70.
 This was unsuccessful and the Battalion suffered severe losses.
 A second unsuccesssful attack took place at 5pm.
 By the end of the day, Sgt.
 Sparkes was missing and he was assumed to have died on 10th August 1915, but his death was not confirmed until October 1916.
+A report of his death was printed in the Macclesfield Times on 3 November 1916:

 William’s widow Lily married Henry Griffith in Macclesfield in 1919 and moved to Colehill, Wimborne, Dorset.